 Three Stars of Comedy

-The third star: Jonathan Quick could use some help here – This would have been way better if the defenseman had arrived a second earlier and got knocked silly by the backswing, but we'll still take it.
+The third star: Darcy Kuemper could use some help here – This would have been way better if the defenseman had arrived a second earlier and got knocked silly by the backswing, but we'll still take it.

 The second star: McBackup – NHL players are a mature bunch.